seregazhuk/seregazhuk.github.io_old/_posts/2018-10-26-from-promise-to-coroutines.md

 >*a placeholder for a future value.*

-Promise is a representation of a future value, a time-independent container that we wrap around a value.
+Promise is a representation of a future value, a time-independent container that we wrap around the value.
 It doesn't matter if the value is here or not.
-We continue to reason about the value the same way, regardless of whether it's here or not.
+We continue to reason about it the same way, regardless of whether it's here or not.
 Imagine that we have three concurrent HTTP requests running *"in parallel"*, so they will complete at the same time frame.
 But we want in some way to coordinate the responses.
 For example, we want to print these responses as soon as they come back but with one small constraint: don't print the second response until we receive the first one.
 I mean that if `$promise1` resolves we print it.
 But if `$promise2` comes back first, we don't print it yet, because `$promise1` hasn't come back.
 Consider it as we try to adapt these concurrent calls so they will look more performant to the user.

 Well, how do we handle this task with promises?
 First of all, we need a function that returns a promise.
-We can collect three promises, and then we can compose them together.
+We can collect three promises, and then compose them together.
 Here is some dummy code for it:

 {% highlight php %}
 <?php